Duke of Orléans: Second House of Bourbon-Orléans

 The sixth and final creation was for Philip, Duke of Anjou, who received the Orléanais by his brother Louis XIV.
-Through his marriage with Elizabeth Charlotte of the Palatinate, he established a long dynasty that finally arose to the throne in 1830, with the deposition of Charles X and the proclamation of Louis Philippe I. Louis Philippe passed his title to his son and dauphin, Ferdinand, who died in a carriage accident in 1842.
+Through his marriage with Elizabeth Charlotte of the Palatinate, he established a long dynasty that finally arose to the throne in 1830, with the deposition of Charles X and the proclamation of Louis Philippe I. Louis Philippe passed his title to his son and heir, Ferdinand, who died in a carriage accident in 1842.